dmsc/mkatr/README.md

 lsatr: List and extract contents of ATR images
 ----------------------------------------------

-This program list or extracts the contents of an Atari `ATR` disk image with a SpartaDOS / BW-DOS disk format.
+This program list or extracts the contents of an Atari `ATR` disk image.

+The supported formats are:

+- Atari DOS 1, single density.
+- Atari DOS 2.0, single and double density.
+- Atari DOS 2.5, enhanced density.
+- MyDOS, up to 16MB images.
+- SpartaDOS and BW-DOS, up to 16MB images.

 Usage: